bridgecrew-perf4/kata-terraform/docs/notes.md

 variable arguments:
-default : declare a default value for a variable : Allows the option to be optional on a module level type    : declare the type of a variable description : custom description of a variable validation : A block for defining validation rules sensitive :  Limits Terraform UI output when the variable is used in configuration.
+default : declare a default value for a variable : Allows the option to be optional on a module level sensitive :  Limits Terraform UI output when the variable is used in configuration.

 variable types: